doublea819/batterup-privacy/index.md

 3. **Your Yahoo profile identifier (GUID) and nickname** — Returned by Yahoo at sign-in time, used to look up your rosters and personalize the in-app greeting.

+4. **Your ESPN Fantasy session cookies** — If you choose to connect ESPN Fantasy, your ESPN session cookies (SWID and espn_s2) are captured from the in-app WebView after you sign in on ESPN.com. **We never see your ESPN password** — you enter it directly on ESPN's login page.
+We store these cookies server-side (in Cloudflare KV) to read your ESPN fantasy rosters on your behalf.

 ## What we do NOT collect

 - We do not collect your name, email address, phone number, or any other contact information beyond what Yahoo's nickname field provides.